utkan/managing-inner-source-projects/introduction/introduction.md

 6. Meritocracy

-As an organization willing to adopt InnerSource methodology, the first step is to look how close are organization's principles with these open source ecosytem principles, and work on minimizing the *deltas* with them.
+As an organization willing to adopt InnerSource methodology, the first step is to look how close are organization's principles with these open source ecosystem principles, and work on minimizing the *deltas* with them.

 [^1]: https://www.wsj.com/articles/SB10001424053111903480904576512250915629460